 Sadly under-recognized desert-based fantasy about monster-hunter Irro and his assistant Hari facing off against a cult that wants to destroy all monsters – with no regard for the drastic side effects on the people in their town.
 It’s very much a tale of “man versus organized religion run amok,” but grounded in Irro and Hari’s personal experience and relationship as things around them get worse and they’re forced to fight back.
 The art is cartoonish in style, but never silly, and always just exactly enough to get the job done, nothing extra or wasted.
 C-Man and I both had a great time reading it, and it stands up perfectly on re-reading.

 (This is also known in our house as “that book about poor Monkey Girl” and if you read it, you’ll see what we mean.)

 Publisher Archaia put out parts 1 and 2 of three, but never the third, so you really have to get the self-published complete edition.

 Who watches over vampires during the day?
 David Reid knows, because he’s one of them.
 Trained, trusted, and ultimately disposable.
 A servant of scary, scary masters, right when all kinds of hell are about to break loose.

 Nelson wrote Hexed, one of my favorite comics (see my magic comics post), so I knew he could tell a good creepy story.
-Teaming up with Gagnon has created a multi-layered story with just as much dread and human pain, but far more conspiracy and suspicion.
+His team-up with Gagnon has created a multi-layered story with just as much dread and human pain as in Hexed, with the delicious addition of more conspiracy and suspicion.
 Stelfreeze and Moore are a great pair as well.
 I especially love the facial expressions, and the coloring of the clothing and backgrounds.
 Oh, and the fire.
 The fire is really pretty.
-Can’t wait for the next book of this series!

-And that’s the list of our favorite monster comics and graphic novels!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+That concludes today’s roundup of monster comics that I love and recommend!
+If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.